Dmytronius/Jinja2-Tutorial/index.md

 ## Inline `if` expression

 This is how to write the if condition in one line.
-For print Jinja tag the syntax looks as follows:
+For the print Jinja tag, the syntax looks as follows:
 ```
 {{ my_var if my_var else "default value" }}
 ```

 In this example, the value of `my_var` is printed if it is not empty.
 Otherwise, `"default value"` is returned.
 The else part is optional, but it is recommended to specify a default value to handle exceptions.
-If not provided, the else block implicitly evaluates into an `undefined` object.
+If not provided, the else block implicitly evaluates to an `undefined` object.

-Below, we show how to set my_var to 0 when it is <0 and leave it untouched otherwise.
+Below, we show how to set `my_var` to 0 when it is <0 and leave it untouched otherwise.
 ```
 {% set my_var = 0 if my_var < 0 %}{# WRONG! my_var is set to undefind when >= 0 #}
 {% set my_var = 0 if my_var < 0 else my_var %}{# RIGHT! my_var is untouched when >= 0 #}